wixplosives/stylable.io/docs/getting-started/install-configure.md

 npx create-react-app --scripts-version stylable-scripts [APP NAME]
 ```

 For the `[APP NAME]` placeholder above, replace with the name of your project.
 Once you run the command, a directory with that same name is created.
-Go to that directory and run `yarn start` to view the project in a browser, or `yarn build` to build your project's target code.
+Go to that directory and run `yarn`, followed by `yarn start` to view the project in a browser, or `yarn build` to build your project's target code.

 The project includes several basic components and **Stylable** stylesheets which have the suffix `.st.css`.